 While the East Coast Yankees-Red Sox rivalry usually gets the spotlight, it's the left coast where the real heavy hitters reside this time around, and it starts with the defending champion Dodgers.

-Their .717 regular season winning percentage (43-17) in the shortened 60-game regular season was in the realm of historically good, and they will likely make a run at the major-league record of 116 wins this season.
+Their .717 regular season winning percentage (43-17) in the shortened 60-game regular season was in the realm of historically good.
+After winning 15 of their first 18 games to start the season, there is little doubt that they will make a serious run at the major-league record of 116 wins this season.

 Right fielder Mookie Betts just seems to get better and better, center fielder Cody Bellinger is a former MVP, as is pitching ace Clayton Kershaw who still seems to have plenty in the tank.
 A deep starting rotation got even deeper when the Dodgers signed 2020 Cy Young award winner Trevor Bauer in free agency.
-Heck, they have a former Cy Young award winner fighting for the fifth starter role in left-hander David Price.
+Heck, they have a former Cy Young award winner in their bullpen in left-hander David Price.
 But their biggest threat might be just down the road in their own division.

 The term 'all in' hardly does the Padres justice.
 After signing third baseman Manny Machado to the largest contract in team history prior to the 2020 season, the Padres splashed out $340 million on home-grown shortstop Fernando Tatis Jr, one of the most electric talents in the game.
 How electric?
 In 143 games across two seasons, Tatis has hit .301 with 39 homers, 98 runs batted in, 27 stolen bases and accumulated a .956 on-base plus slugging percentage.
 And he's just 22 years old.